valnoxy/t480-oc/README.md

 You must have the following items:
 - Lenovo ThinkPad T480 (Obviously 😁).
 - Access to a working Windows machine with Python installed.
-- A pendrive with more than 4 GB (Keep in mind, during the preperation we will format the disk to create the install media).
+- A pendrive with more than 4 GB (Remember that during the preparation we will format the flash drive to create the installation media).
-- an Internet connection via Ethernet.
+- an Internet connection (recommended via Ethernet).
 - 1-2 hours of your time.

 </details>